MilindaKaushika/demowebsiteone.github.io/README.md

 # Demowebsiteone
-This for the demo shose website using HTML, CSS languages.
+This for the demo full responsive shose website using HTML, CSS and javascript languages.